teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/TwoDevelopersWithMergeConflict.md

   >>>>>>> 3d18e3a935fbea99c37511f4de9e72656fbf0b79
   ```

-  We have to **reslolve the merge conflict manually** in the text editor.
+  We have to **reslolve the merge conflict manually** in our text editor.
   Also, we have to remove the conflict-resolution markers.

   **Staging a file marks it as resolved**.